Skiing in New Jersey

 Campgaw Mountain Ski Resort in Mahwah is a convenient location for New Jersey residents and New Yorkers.
 It is the only resort with a view of the Manhattan skyline.
 It offers a variety of terrain for all abilities, and is known as a premier learn-to-ski destination.
 This is the perfect place to take children just starting out.
 But seasoned skiers will also enjoy the runs and the freestyle terrain park.
 Campgaw is also a top spot for tubing with daily sessions.

 High Point Cross Country Ski Center is guaranteed to be the snowiest spot located at the northern tip of New Jersey.
-Here you can cross-country ski or snowshoe through an amazing landscape on one of the many trials through High Point State Park.
-There are trails to fit everyone’s level, from beginner to expert.
-Ski rentals and low ticket prices make this trip one that you come back again and again.
+Here you can cross-country ski or snowshoe through an amazing landscape on one of the many trails through High Point State Park.
+There are trails to fit everyone's level, from beginner to expert.
+Ski rentals and low ticket prices make this trip reasonable and convenient, you're sure to come back again and again.

 There are several state parks where you can test out your cross-country skiing skills: Palisades Interstate Park in Bergen County, Wawayanda State Park in Passaic County, South Mountain Reservation in Essex County and Lewis Morris County Park in Morris County.

 Once you have hit the slopes or spanned one of the many cross-country trails, there is more winter fun in New Jersey.
 Lace up those skates and take on the ice.
 One of the largest rinks, The Ice House in Hackensack, is open on the weekends and features four regulation-size NHL rinks.
 The Mennen Arena in Morris County, the Ice Vault Arena in Wayne and the Richard J. Cody Arena at South Mountain are all open and waiting for you to show your stuff on the ice.